hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_server.html.markdown

 * `backup_retention_days` - (Optional) Backup retention days for the server, supported values are between `7` and `35` days.

+* `create_mode` - (Optional) The creation mode.
+Can be used to restore or replicate existing servers.
+Possible values are `Default`, `Replica`, `GeoRestore`, and `PointInTimeRestore`.
+Defaults to `Default.`

+* `creation_source_server_id` - (Optional) For creation modes other then default the source server ID to use.

 * `geo_redundant_backup_enabled` - (Optional) Turn Geo-redundant server backups on/off.
 This allows you to choose between locally redundant or geo-redundant backup storage in the General Purpose and Memory Optimized tiers.
 When the backups are stored in geo-redundant backup storage, they are not only stored within the region in which your server is hosted, but are also replicated to a paired data center.
 This provides better protection and ability to restore your server in a different region in the event of a disaster.
 This is not support for the Basic tier.

-* `create_mode` - (Optional) The creation mode.
-Can be used to restore or replicate existing servers.
-Possible values are `Default`, `Replica`, `GeoRestore`, and `PointInTimeRestore`.
-Defaults to `Default.`

-* `creation_source_server_id` - (Optional) For creation modes other then default the source server ID to use.

 * `infrastructure_encryption_enabled` - (Optional) Whether or not infrastructure is encrypted for this server.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `public_network_access_enabled` - (Optional) Whether or not public network access is allowed for this server.
 Defaults to `true`.

 * `restore_point_in_time` - (Optional) When `create_mode` is `PointInTimeRestore` the point in time to restore from `creation_source_server_id`.

+* `ssl_enforcement_enabled` - (Optional) Specifies if SSL should be enforced on connections.

 * `ssl_minimal_tls_version_enforced` - (Optional) The mimimun TLS version to support on the sever.
 Possible values are `TLSEnforcementDisabled`, `TLS1_0`, `TLS1_1`, and `TLS1_2`.
 Defaults to `TLSEnforcementDisabled`.